swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

   ```

 - The result (and its type) of expanding a parameter pack
-  vary depending on the number of elements in the pack.
+  within a tuple vary depending on the number of elements in the pack.
   Zero-element packs produce `()`,
   single-element packs produce a simple type,
   and multi-element packs produce a tuple type.